Gaudiya Vaishnavism

 Gaudiya Vaishnavism, also known as Chaitanya Vaishnavism, (Note: Other names include Bengali Vaishnavism, (Note: The term Bengali Vaishnavism is not co-extensive with Chaitanya's movement – there are also the other Vaishnava traditions in Bengal, such as Vaishnava-Sahajiya, Ramanandi Sampradaya, Mahanam Sampraday, and others – but Gaudiya Vaishnavism is described as "the most characteristic form of Vaishnavism in Bengal" and is called Bengali Vaishnavism.) the Bengali, Chaitanya or Gaudiya Sampradaya, Chaitanyaism, and Gaura Dharma.
-(Note: "Gaura or Gauranga is an epithet of Chaitanya and hence Chaitanyaite Vaishnavism is also known as Gaura Dharma, 'religion of Gaura'.")) is a Vaishnava Hindu religious movement inspired by Chaitanya Mahaprabhu (1486–1534) in India.
-"Gaudiya" refers to the Gaura or Gauḍa region of Bengal (present-day Malda district of West Bengal and Rajshahi district of Bangladesh), with Vaishnavism meaning "the worship of Vishnu".
-Specifically, it is part of Krishnaism–Krishna-centric Vaishnavite traditions.
+(Note: "Gaura or Gauranga is an epithet of Chaitanya and hence Chaitanyaite Vaishnavism is also known as Gaura Dharma, 'religion of Gaura'.")) is a Vaishnava religious movement inspired by Chaitanya Mahaprabhu (1486–1534) in India.
+"Gaudiya" refers to the Gaura or Gauḍa region of Bengal (present-day Malda division of West Bengal and Rajshahi division of Bangladesh), while Vaishnavism means "the worship of Vishnu".
+The tradition is part of Krishnaism, a Krishna-centric branch of Vaishnavism.